-On April 4th, Ensemble celebrates the end of its 5th year in business, going into our 6th year.
+On April 4th of 2021, Ensemble celebrated the end of its 5th year in business, going into our 6th year.
 As I looked into the meaning behind the number five, I found myself feeling blessed to make it through our 5th year, which was 2020.

 Number 5 is mentioned in the Bible a total of 318 times.
 This number is directly linked to God’s grace, mercy, and favor.
 If there ever was a year to receive grace, mercy, and favor from God, then 2020 was it.